emptymalei/awesome-research/README.md

 * [Madoko](https://www.madoko.net/) (`Cloud`): **LaTeX** &times; Markdown &sup2;

-**Make use of these softwares for publishing**
+**Make use of these programs for publishing**

 * [Sphinx](http://sphinx-doc.org): RestructuredText as source files, powerful, flexible and modularized.
-* [Gitbook](https://www.gitbook.com/): A new but promising tool for html, pdf and epub with both online editors and local editors.
+* [Gitbook](https://www.gitbook.com/): A new but promising tool for HTML, pdf, and epub with both online editors and local editors.
 Plugins like quizzes and math can be helpful to writing science.
 * [Git-scribe](https://github.com/schacon/git-scribe): Good for writing ebooks.
 * [Wordsmith](https://github.com/amedrz/wordsmith)